imnuvi/CheatBook/vim/learnt.md

 g + shift + f - go to the particular line in an error message

 shift + c - in nerdtree moves the folder structure to the node you are in

+cc - takes you into insert mode on the current line you are in